ManueleBazzichetto/website/content/blog/_index.md

   image: ""
 ---

-#### **Disclaimer**: I am 100% self-taught in stats (actually, in R as well).
-So, read my posts with due caution.
+#### **Disclaimer**: I am 100% self-taught in stats (and in R as well).
+So, please read my posts with due caution.
 I am writing this blog to have ideas, concepts, intuitions fixed somewhere.
-Also, I like to think that the content of this blog will help people who do not have a background in statistics (like me) to get familiar with topics that are generally hard to grasp (at least, they are to me).
-I welcome comments, critics, suggestions and all sort of interactions that can improve the content of this blog.
-To reach me, go to the [home page](https://mbazzichetto.netlify.app) and choose the channel you prefer to get in touch with me!
+I also hope that the content will help others without a background in statistics (like me) become more familiar with topics that can often be hard to grasp (at least, they are for me).
+I welcome comments, critics, suggestions, and any other interactions that can help improve the blog's content.
+To reach me, visit the [home page](https://mbazzichetto.netlify.app) and choose your preferred contact method.
 Thanks for reading!

 <p>
 --------------------------------------------------------------------------------